“Let me win. But if I cannot win, let me be brave in the attempt.”

 Special Olympics athletes can also participate in Unified Sports® competitions.
 Special Olympics Unified Sports is a program that combines Special Olympics athletes and athletes without intellectual disabilities (partners) on sports teams for training and competition.

-SPORTS OFFEREDSports are offered on a two-season sports calendar: Spring/Summer and Fall/Winter.
+SPORTS OFFEREDSports are offered on a four-season sports calendar: Spring, Summer, Fall, and Winter.
 Athletes may participate in two sports each season, and must designate their primary and secondary sport choices.
 Athletes may compete at the local and regional level in both sports, but may only attend the chapter-level competition in their primary sport.

-Aquatics, Athletics (Track & Field), Basketball, Bocce, and Golf
+Aquatics, Athletics (Track & Field), Basketball, Bocce, and Flag Football